 2. OpenShift by RedHat

 For customers interested in Kubernetes-like features, RedHat provides several tools.
 OpenShift offers products for AWS, Azure, IBM Cloud, as well as a dedicated edition.
-It’s self-service edition includes OpenShift Platform Plus, OpenShift Container Platform, and OpenShift Kubernetes Engine.
+Its self-service edition includes OpenShift Platform Plus, OpenShift Container Platform, and OpenShift Kubernetes Engine.

 RedHat OpenShift Container Platform provides a hybrid platform for developing and scaling containerized applications.
 It blends the Red Hat Enterprise Linux (RHEL) and Kubernetes with Docker-based Linux containers.